IR Website ADA Compliance

 Real World Example

 This is the most technology dependent of all the principles.
-As the website is created, a focus on web standards and rigourous testing should be accounted for.
+As the website is created, a focus on web standards and rigorous testing should be accounted for.
 Robust coding to web standards will allow for successful parsing of content from user agents, such as browsers and screen readers.

 These guidelines and principles comply with WCAG on three levels: